Make an appointment with your GP if you think you or your child has a food allergy.

 Food elimination diet

-In a food elimination diet, the food thought to have caused the allergic reaction is withdrawn from your diet for 2 to 6 weeks.
+In a food elimination diet, the food thought to have caused the allergic reaction is removed from your diet for 2 to 6 weeks.
 The food is then reintroduced.

-If the symptoms go away when the food is withdrawn but return once you reintroduce the food this suggests a food allergy or intolerance.
+If the symptoms go away when the food is removed and return when it is reintroduced, this suggests you have a food allergy or intolerance.

 Before starting the diet, you should be given advice from a dietitian on issues such as: